SESAME - Admissions Instructions and FAQ

 Both essays should be uploaded as PDF documents, as part of the online application.

 Three Letters of Recommendation

 Ph.D. applicants should provide at least three and no more than five letters that speak directly to their ability and potential to perform academic research at the doctoral level.

 We encourage your recommenders to submit their letters online; please follow the instructions in the online application.
-If this is not possible, recommenders should mail their hard-copy letters along with the letter of recommendation cover sheet directly to SESAME, at:

 Graduate Record Examination (GRE)